aws/aws-advanced-nodejs-wrapper/README.md

 To find all the documentation and concrete examples on how to use the AWS Advanced NodeJS Wrapper, please refer to the [AWS Advanced NodeJS Wrapper Documentation](./docs/Documentation.md) page.

+### Known Limitations

+#### Amazon RDS Blue/Green Deployments

+The AWS Advanced NodeJS Wrapper is not compatible with [AWS Blue/Green Deployments](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/bluegreen-deployments.html) and does not officially support them.
+While general basic connectivity to both Blue and Green clusters is always in place, some failover cases are not fully supported.

+The current limitations are:

+- After a Blue/Green switchover, the wrapper may not be able to properly detect the new topology and handle failover, as there are discrepancies between the metadata and the available endpoints.
+- The specific version requirements for Aurora MySQL versus Aurora PostgreSQL may vary, as the internal systems used by the wrapper can differ[^1].

+The development team is aware of these limitations and is working to improve the wrapper's awareness and handling of Blue/Green switchovers.
+In the meantime, users can consider utilizing the `enableGreenHostReplacement` configuration parameter, which allows the driver to override incorrect topology metadata and try to connect to available new Blue endpoints.

+[^1]: Aurora MySQL requires v3.07 or later.

+#### Amazon Aurora Global Databases

+This wrapper currently does not support failover with Amazon Aurora Global Databases.
+While it is possible to connect to global databases, failing over to a secondary cluster will result in errors and there may be additional unforeseen errors when working with global databases.
+Support for Amazon Aurora Global Databases is in the backlog, but we cannot comment on a timeline right now.

 ## Getting Help and Opening Issues

 If you encounter a bug with the AWS Advanced NodeJS Wrapper, we would like to hear about it.